polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 - **Partitioning regions** - using the [`partition`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.partition.html){target=\_blank} dispatchable, regions may be partitioned into two non-overlapping subregions within the same core.
 A partition involves specifying a *pivot*, wherein the new region will be defined and available for use

 - **Interlacing regions** - using the [`interlace`](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/pallet/dispatchables/fn.interlace.html){target=\_blank} dispatchable, interlacing regions allows a core to have alternative-compute strategies.
-Whereas partitioned regions are non-overlap-able, interlaced regions overlap because multiple tasks may utilize a single core in an alternating manner
+Whereas partitioned regions are mutually exclusive, interlaced regions overlap because multiple tasks may utilize a single core in an alternating manner

 For more information regarding these mechanisms, visit the coretime page on the Polkadot Wiki: [Introduction to Agile Coretime](https://wiki.polkadot.network/docs/learn-agile-coretime){target=\_blank}.